complyue/hadui/README.md

 it is not suitable as a general purpose web framework.

-all exported functions from all modules in the stack project of matter, are exposed to frontend in a flat space. this is ideal to support analytical workflows, but overly open or even prohibitive to support business workflows.
+all exported functions from all modules in the stack project of matter, are exposed to frontend in a flat name space. this is ideal to support analytical workflows, but overly open or even prohibitive to support business workflows.

 ## Platform Support